babelouest/ulfius/README.md

  * Structure of response parameters
  *
  * Contains response data that must be set by the user
  * status:               HTTP status code (200, 404, 500, etc)
  * protocol:             HTTP Protocol sent
  * map_header:           map containing the header variables
  * nb_cookies:           number of cookies sent
  * map_cookie:           array of cookies sent
  * string_body:          a char * containing the raw body response
  * json_body:            a json_t * object containing the json response
  * binary_body:          a void * containing a raw binary content
  * binary_body_length:   the length of the binary_body
+ * stream_callback:      callback function to stream data in response body
+ * stream_callback_free: callback function to free data allocated for streaming
+ * stream_size:          size of the streamed data (-1 if unknown)
+ * stream_block_size:    size of each block to be streamed, set according to your system
+ * stream_user_data:     user defined data that will be available in your callback stream functions
  *
  */
 struct _u_response {